Feedback

 Prerequisite: ENGL& 101 with a grade of C or better.

-Presents the context for works of American literature and studies major works by authors such as Melville, Dickinson, and Hemingway.
+Presents the context for works of American literature and studies major works by its authors.
 Explores the major forms and movements in American literature.

 Prerequisite: ENGL& 101 or instructor permission.